AT2022aedm and a new class of luminous, fast-cooling transients in elliptical galaxies: Discussion

 Rapidly rotating nascent magnetars are suspected to play a role in many luminous and/or rapid transients, such as SLSNe, gamma-ray bursts and fast radio bursts.
 Central engines are also thought to be required in the Cow-like RETs.
 Powering short-timescale, luminous events like LFCs would require a combination of rapid rotation to provide a large energy reservoir, a strong magnetic field to extract this energy quickly, and a low ejecta mass \citep[e.g.][]{Kasen2010}.
 We find that although the \textsc{mosfit} magnetar model \citep{Nicholl2017} is able to adequately fit the decline phase of AT2022aedm, it struggles to simultaneously match the fast rise, even with an ejecta mass $\lesssim 1$\,\M.

 The environments of known LFCs are also a major problem for this model.
 SLSNe and long GRBs are thought to prefer low-metallicity, star-forming galaxies because these are favourable for rapidly-rotating core collapse.
 The massive, elliptical hosts of LFCs are decidedly unfavourable.
-Less than 1\% of core-collapse SNe occur in elliptical galaxies \citep{Irani2022a}, and only $\sim10\%$ of core-collapses form magnetars \citep{Kouveliotou1998}.
-It is therefore unlikely that three unusual magnetar-forming explosions would all be found in elliptical galaxies.
+Less than 1\% of core-collapse SNe occur in elliptical galaxies \citep{Irani2022a}, and {likely not all form magnetars. \citet{Kouveliotou1998} estimate that only $\sim10\%$ of core-collapses form magnetars, though more recent work finds a potentially larger but rather uncertain fraction of $0.4_{-0.28}^{+0.6}$ \citep{Beniamini2019}.
+In any case, it appears} unlikely that three unusual magnetar-forming explosions would all be found in elliptical galaxies.
 Moreover, the blue-shifted narrow H and He lines in the later spectra of AT2022aedm may indicate a dense wind pre-explosion, which would strip angular momentum and inhibit magnetar formation.